 However, though these floors are beautiful, they can often be rather expensive.
 Plus, I would imagine they would be hard on your feet as well.

 So now you have 20 different flooring options to consider when remodeling your home.
-Keep in mind that some can be purchased at the store which will also probably offer an installation offer, if you aren’t the handiest DIYer.
+Keep in mind that some can be purchased at the store which will also probably offer installation if you aren’t the handiest DIYer.

 However, some of these options will also help you to save a few dollars and come up with unique DIY looks for your home.